nerolation/EIPs/EIPS/eip-recent_root_references.md

 The call follows normal EVM execution and gas accounting.
 A successful call returns zero bytes.
 The contract exposes no read operation.

 Each `(source_id, S)` has at most one referenceable root on the canonical chain.
 Multiple writes by the same source address and salt during slot `S` target the same storage key.
 If multiple writes are included, the final write in canonical block execution order overwrites earlier writes.
 Only that final root is referenceable beginning in slot `S + 1`.
-Applications MUST treat roots written during the current slot as tentative until the slot is complete.

 ### Transaction payload